user24/tidycrap/README.md

 # Tidycrap

-A node-cli script which takes a freshly made create-react-app project, strips out some stuff, and adds in github-pages support, along with the abilty to deploy to github pages by simply running `yarn deploy`.
+A node-cli script which takes a freshly made [create-react-app](https://github.com/facebook/create-react-app) project, strips out some cruft like logos and CSS, and adds in [github-pages](https://pages.github.com/) support, along with the abilty to deploy to github pages by simply running `yarn deploy`.

 I found that I was always doing the same 'tidying' after running CRA, so this is my way of automating that work.